alxn0/zet/10/README.md

   arbitrary shape.
 - **Cluster Validation Indeb based on Nearest Neighbors (CVNN)** performed well in all six aspects.

+## Hierarchical nesting

 When using a hierarchical clustering algorithm, the hierarchy can be evaluated using the [**Cophenetic correlation coefficient**](../23).
 Can be used to test the random hypothesis, but also observed how specific hierarchical algorithm biais pairwise connections toward smaller or larger distances (see Lengendre and Legendre (2012)[^ref2].

+## Instability

+The idea is to compare the robustness of the solution with sample randomness.
+It can be assessed using bootstrapping as proposed by Fand and Wang (2012)[^ref3] or through crossvalidation as proposed by Wan (2010) [^ref4]

 [^ref1]: Xiong, H., Li Z. (2014).
 Clustering Validation Measures.
 In Aggarwal, C. C. (ed.), Reddy C. K..
 (2014).
 Data Clustering: Algorithms and Applications (First edition).
 Chapman and Hall/CRC.
 [^ref2]: Legendre, P., & Legendre, L. (2012).
 Numerical ecology (3rd ed., Vol. 24).
 Elsevier.
+[^ref3]: Fang, Y., & Wang, J. (2012).
+Selection of the number of clusters via the bootstrap method.
+Computational Statistics & Data Analysis, 56(3), 468–477. https://doi.org/10.1016/j.csda.2011.09.003
+[^ref4]: Wang, J. (2010).
+Consistent selection of the number of clusters via crossvalidation.
+Biometrika, 97(4), 893–904. [https://doi.org/10.1093/biomet/asq061](https://doi.org/10.1093/biomet/asq061)
 [^info1]: Points that are in between clusters.
 [^info2]: Clusters that are close to each others,
 [^info3]: Number of points in clusters.
 Test uneven cluster size